Cjunk/flaskapp/Learnings.md

 - Back End: More time and thought put into code design to help minimise redundant code.
 Makes it more efficient.
 Lower database calls.
 - Always Document a learnings book (Microsoft Word) from the beginning
 - SQL: Users database : Composite key from email and hashed password.
 To ensure unique entries.
+- Separate style sheet for each html.
+Even separate style sheet for particular group of elements for example Forms, buttons.
+To maintain consistency
+- Setup DEBUGGING before any coding.
+Prefer a separate DEBUG FILE
+- Include more animation for a LIVE feel to the site.
+The animation can just be for simple movements, slidings, popups